-- Select Troubleshooting and fixes. b. - Select Diagnostics, and then select HP PC Hardware Diagnostics Windows. - When the tool opens, select the type of diagnostic test you want to run, and then follow the on-screen instructions. - NOTE: If you need to stop a diagnostic test at any time, select Cancel.
+- b.
+Select Troubleshooting and fixes. - c.
+Select Diagnostics, and then select HP PC Hardware Diagnostics Windows. - 2.
+When the tool opens, select the type of diagnostic test you want to run, and then follow the on-screen instructions.

+NOTE: If you need to stop a diagnostic test at any time, select Cancel.